SyukranSJ/MDSCW24/README.md

 * Enhanced Error Handling - Added an alert dialog (handleError) to notify the user when an error occurs, improving user experience.
 Included full stack trace logging for debugging purposes.
 * Simplified Exception Handling by Combining the catch block into a single Exception type for simplicity since all exceptions are handled the same way.
-*Extracted root cause (InvocationTargetException) handling into the handleError method.
+* Extracted root cause (InvocationTargetException) handling into the handleError method.
+* main entry point is now directly launching the MainMenu class.

 # ActiveActor
 * Extracting image loading to a separate method makes the constructor easier to understand at a glance.